Guide to France Visa Application and Residency Info with Video

 Permanent Residency

-You can start to renew your Long Stay Visa in France three months before it expires, understanding that wait times vary.
-At this point, you should be issued a residence card, known as a Carte de Sejour.
-When you submit your application, you’ll receive confirmation (a PDF document called a Confirmation du Depot) that the renewal is being processed, and you have the right to stay legally in France.
+After your first year on a long-stay visa, you will need to renew it three months before its expiry.
+Once you do this, you will be issued a residence card, known as a Carte de Sejour.
+When you submit your application, you’ll receive a Confirmation du Depot that the renewal is being processed, and you have the right to stay legally in France.
+You can currently renew your visa online at the Ministry of the Interior website.

-You can currently renew your visa online at the Ministry of the Interior website This renewal process (of the Carte de Sejour residence card) continues every year for four years, for a total of five years lived in France.
-At the five-year mark, you’re eligible to apply for a 10-year residency card or French citizenship.
+Once you have a Carte de Sejure, the renewal process continues every year for four years, for a total of five years At the five-year mark, you’re eligible to apply for a 10-year residency card or French citizenship.

 It’s important to note that if you reside outside of France for a total of 10 months or more during those first five years, you risk being denied long-term residency or citizenship.

 The benefits of long-term, 10-year residency include not having to complete paperwork and file every year to extend your stay.
 You can also seek work as a salaried employee or open a business in France.
 Under special circumstances, like family ties to France, you may be able to apply for a 10-year resident card after your first year of living in France on a Long Stay Visa.
-Please visit the Service Public website to see if you meet the specific criteria.

 Citizenship

-Following the process of ensuring your right to reside in France by renewing your residency card every year for four years allows you to apply for French Citizenship if you so desire.
+Following the process of ensuring your right to reside in France by renewing your residency card every year for four years allows you to apply for French citizenship.
+The first step is to submit an application online or with your local prefecture (government administrative headquarters for your county).
+You will need to provide the following documentation:

 • Two signed copies of the application form in French.